Furnyr/Dissonity/local-automation/README.md

 ### Dependencies

 Once the command runs, your console might have *a lot* of errors.
-Since you have the raw package files in your project, the package dependencies aren't automatically installed.

 Open `LocalDissonity/package.json` and install the corresponding dependencies manually using `Install package by name` in the Package Manager.